sid3xyz/slirc-client/README.md

 2. **Wait for registration**: Watch the System buffer for "✓ Connected and registered!"
 3. **Join channels**: Enter channel name (default: `#straylight`) and click "+"
     - You can also join using `/join #channel` via the input
-4. **Chat**: Select a channel buffer, type messages, press Enter or click "Send"
+4. **Chat**: Select a channel buffer, type messages and press Enter to send
     - Use `/join <channel>` to join a channel (e.g., `/join #rust`)
     - Use `/part <channel> [message]` to leave a channel
     - Use `/msg <target> <message>` to send a private message